skbaek/tesc/README.md

 to check that the TPTP problem `[PROBLEM]` is unsatisfiable.
-Currently supported options for `[VERIFIER]` are `vtv`,  `otv`, and `dtv` for the Agda, Rust, and Prolog verifiers, respectively. `[VERIFIER]` may be omitted, in which case T3P default `otv`.
+Currently supported options for `[VERIFIER]` are `vtv`,  `otv`, and `dtv` for the Agda, Rust, and Prolog verifiers, respectively. `[VERIFIER]` may be omitted, in which case T3P defaults to `otv`.